|

 retirement from his commercial career, he

-has for nearly 20 years pursued his fine
+pursued for nearly 20 years his fine

 art instincts through the landscape, still-life